Estimating the Local Learning Coefficient

-The promise is that the LLC captures something we’ve never had a good handle on: how “complex” or “singular” a solution really is, in the geometry of its loss basin.
+The promise is that the LLC captures something we’ve never had a good handle on: how “complex” or “singular” a solution really is in the geometry of the solution’s loss basin.

-- If \(\lambda(w^*)\) is large: the basin is sharp and “thin”; small perturbations push you out, which suggests the model is effectively more complex and might generalize worse.
+- If \(\lambda(w^*)\) is large: the basin is sharp and “thin”; small perturbations push the parameters out of the basin, which suggests the model is effectively more complex and might generalize worse.

 - If \(\lambda(w^*)\) is small: the basin is broad and degenerate; the model is simpler in an information-theoretic sense, and SLT predicts better generalization.

-There are arguments that suggest that LLC is the “right” way of characterising this singular-ness, at least with regard to the the traditional setting of neural networks regarded as Bayesian posteriors.
+There are arguments that suggest LLC is the “right” way of characterizing this singularity, at least with regard to the traditional setting of neural networks viewed as Bayesian posteriors.
 In practice, that could mean:

 - Comparing different minima from the same training run to understand which are “simpler.”1

-- Tracking \(\lambda(w^*)\) across architectures, optimizers, or regularizers, as a way to see which design choices really reduce effective complexity.
+- Tracking \(\lambda(w^*)\) across architectures, optimizers, or regularizers to see which design choices actually reduce effective complexity.

 - Using it as a local diagnostic to interpret why two models with the same training loss generalize differently.

-In particular, we suspect that if we can estimate LLC for a given, it might do something useful with regard to gracefully analyzing overparameterized models.
+In particular, we suspect that if we can estimate LLC for a given model, it might be useful for gracefully analyzing overparameterized models.

 1 Needful formulae

-Let \(L_n(w)\) be the empirical negative log‑likelihood and \(w^*\) a trained solution.
-Two equivalent forms drive everything AFAICT:
+Let \(L_n(w)\) be the empirical negative log‑likelihood, and \(w^*\) a trained solution.
+Two equivalent forms drive everything, as far as I can tell:

 - Local free energy (around \(w^*\))